eylulgokce/Met-App/README.md

 ## Repository Info

 All the data preprocessing, ML models training, and the recording of the app can be found on the main branch.
 This README corresponds to the project report.
+For the purpose of recoring of the app, we use mocked accelerator data and mocked daily/weekly summaries.

 The repository of the android app can be found on android branch.

 ## ML Models